- How do I become a PHSC student?

 - Applications received without the application fee will be deleted from the system and you will need to reapply and pay the application fee the same day the application is submitted.

 - What if I attended PHSC before?

 - You will need to complete an application for readmission if you attended more than one year ago.
-You can obtain the application for readmission form at any PHSC location or online.
+This form may be completed via WISE.
 There is no fee for the application for readmission.